alexeilebedev/openacr/txt/abt.md

 ### Bootstrap System

-The bootstrap files are prepared by `atf_norm bootstrap` by scanning the `builddir` table and invoking `abt` with `-build:N -printcmd` options.
+The bootstrap files are prepared by `atf_ci bootstrap` by scanning the `builddir` table and invoking `abt` with `-build:N -printcmd` options.
 There is one bootstrap file for each tested combination of uname, compiler and arch.
 Bootstrap files are prepared only for the release configuation.
 The bootstrap files live in `bin/bootstrap`: